Draggie306/EditingCheatSheets/A Level/Geography - Hazardous Earth.md

 Up to 808 million cubic metres of CO2 was outgassed in an area that covered 25km^2^ with the gas being up to 50m thick as it moved over the land.
 CO~2~ is heavier than oxygen so it sticks to the ground, displacing the oxygen.
 There were only 4 survivors from the villages that surrounded it, killing 1,746.
 All animal life was asphyxiated overnight, even insects.
 What's disturbing is that internal combustion vehicles would have been unable to start too without oxygen - and asphyxiation can occur in minutes.

+A similar limnic eruption has the potential to occur in the 2,000x larger Lake Kivi - south of Goma and Nyiragongo.

-## Case study: Mount Merapi, Indonesia
+## Case study: Mount Merapi, Indonesia 2010

 Indonesia is an EDC with an HDI of 0.705 and GNI per capita of **$4,580** in 2022.
 It is in a very unstable tectonic region, with the Sunda Trench being the subduction zone between the Indo-Australian plate to the south and east, and the continental Eurasian plate to the north.
 There are 130 active volcanoes in Indonesia and, as a result, 70% of the 273 million inhabitants live within 100km of an active volcano - within range of damaging distances to historic VEI 6 and 7 eruptions of Tambora and Krakatau.
 8.6 million are within 10km of these volcanoes - the range of a pyroclastic flow.